Corporate Social Investment

 For years HASA members have provided the following procedures:

-- Maxillofacial and craniofacial surgery for severe facial anomalies, as well as cleft lip and palate corrections and mandible tumour implants,
+- Cleft lip and palate corrections and mandible tumour implants; and

 - Orthopaedic procedures, including joint replacements.

 Emergency services are regularly offered to vulnerable persons, most notably, patients with life-threatening diseases.